LexisNexis: Butterworths

 The firm that became LexisNexis UK was founded in 1818 by Henry Butterworth (1786–1860).
 He was a pupil at King Henry VIII School, Coventry.
 He left Coventry, was apprenticed to his uncle Joseph Butterworth, the great law bookseller of Fleet Street.
 In 1818, however, disagreement between them as to the terms of partnership made Henry set up on his own account at the corner of Middle Temple Gate (7 Fleet Street), where he became the well-known Queen's Law Bookseller.

 Butterworths was acquired by International Publishing Corporation in 1965; IPC was acquired by the Reed Group in 1970.
 Heinemann Professional Publishing was merged with Butterworths Scientific in 1990 to form Butterworth-Heinemann.
 The Butterworths publishing business is now owned and operated in the UK by Reed Elsevier (UK) Ltd, a company in the Reed Elsevier Group.
 Publications continue to be produced by RELX (UK) Ltd using the "LexisNexis", "Butterworths" and "Tolley" trade marks.
 Such publications include Halsbury's Laws of England and the All England Law Reports, amongst others.

 The Butterworths name is also used to publish works in many countries such as Canada, South Africa, Australia, and New Zealand.

 LexisNexis also produces a range of software, services and products which are designed to support the practice of the legal profession.
 For example, case management systems, customer relationship management systems ("CRMs") and proofreading tools for Microsoft Office.

 Other products

-InterAction is a customer relationship management system designed specifically for professional services firms such as accountancy and legal firms.
+InterAction is a customer relationship management system designed for professional services firms such as accountancy and legal firms.

 Business Insight Solutions offers news and business content and market intelligence tools.
 It is a global provider of news and business information and market intelligence tools for professionals in risk management, corporate, political, media, and academic markets.

 In 2025, LexisNexis launched Protégé, a personalized AI-powered legal assistant.